“Where were you when I laid the foundation of the earth?”

 Did you know . . .

-- the oceans’ tides are caused by the gravitational forces exerted on the earth by the moon?
+- The oceans' tides are caused in part by the gravitational forces exerted on it by the moon?

-- the giant kept is a type of seaweed that can grow over 100 feet long?
+- Kelp, a kind of brown algae, can grow over two hundred feet long?

 In addition, children will also read about miracles from the Bible that took place at sea, learn about the power of the Sacrament of Baptism, come to know why Our Lady is called Stella Maris, and be introduced to the saintly fishermen who were the closest followers of Christ.